Lamone’s city, and Santerno’s, range

 Florence is connected with Russi also through the panoramic highway Strata Statale 302 that spans the Tuscan-Romagnol Apennines.

 The railway station of Faenza to all major Italian cities: www.trenitalia.it.
-Moreover, thanks to the historical road “Faentina” you can reach Firenze travelling on a suggestive railroad through the hills.
+Moreover, thanks to the historical road “Faentina” you can reach Firenze traveling on a suggestive railroad through the hills.

 Along this railroad, one thing not to miss is the Treno di Dante (Dante’s train), a historic train that leads to the discovery of the lands that Dante Alighieri visited on his way between Florence and Ravenna.